Jewels of James VI and I: Jewels for James and Anne

-King James was highly interested in clothes and his appearance, as shown by his wardrobe account held by the National Records of Scotland, although in his Basilikon Doron, he counselled a casual approach as "occasion serveth".
+King James was highly interested in clothes and his appearance, as shown by his wardrobe account held by the National Records of Scotland, although in 1584 a French diplomat Albert Fontenay wrote that he despised daintiness in dress at court, especially wearing earrings.
+In his Basilikon Doron, James counselled a casual approach as "occasion serveth".
 In reality, exchequer officials were perplexed by the costs of his and Anna's clothes, in 1591 advising savings so "that this matter be reformit, according to the lovable examples of your guidsire & hir moder".
-James V was held to have been a model of financial responsibility and Anna's mother Sophie of Mecklenburg-Güstrow was supposed to be one of the richest women in Europe, and at her death reputed the "richest Queen of Christendom".
-Wardrobe accounts for clothing were kept by a textile merchant Robert Jousie throughout most of the 1590s.
+James's grandfather, James V was held to have been a model of financial responsibility, cited for his "lovable order" in household matters in May 1580, while Anna's mother Sophie of Mecklenburg-Güstrow was supposed to be one of the richest women in Europe, and at her death reputed the "richest Queen of Christendom".

+Wardrobe accounts for clothing during the 1590s were kept by a textile merchant Robert Jousie throughout most of the 1590s.
 He worked with the goldsmith Thomas Foulis and their accounts show that most of expense was met from the subsidy sent to James by Queen Elizabeth.

 When Anne of Denmark was pregnant in December 1593, it was said that James VI gave Anne of Denmark the "greatest part of his jewels", When Prince Henry was born at Stirling Castle on 19 February 1594, Foulis provided a great opal ring for James to send to Anne of Denmark as a "token", and he set two large rubies and 24 diamonds in a gold "garnishing" for a gift to her on 8 April 1594.